Tanzil-Ali-Rizvi/Major_5_DA_Portfolio_Proj/Amazon: Last-Mile Logistics Bottleneck/README.md

-Amazon Logistics: Supply Chain Bottleneck & Cost AnalysisExecutive SummaryThis project analyzes 15,000 delivery records to identify operational inefficiencies within a multi-hub logistics network.
-By utilizing multivariate regression, I successfully isolated a systemic bottleneck at the New_York_JFK8 hub that was independent of delivery distance or shipping priority.
-Addressing this bottleneck represents a $192,000 monthly reduction in recovery costs (refunds and support overhead).Business ChallengeThe logistics team noticed an increase in "Recovery Costs"—expenses incurred when deliveries miss their SLA (Service Level Agreement).
-The goal was to determine if these delays were caused by geographic factors (long-distance routes) or specific hub operations.Technical WorkflowData Extraction (SQL): Aggregated order volumes, actual vs. planned transit times, and recovery costs across five major hubs.Exploratory Data Analysis (Python): Visualized the distribution of delays and identified JFK8 as a significant outlier in both delay frequency and cost.Statistical Proof: Conducted an OLS Regression to quantify the impact of "Hub Location" vs. "Distance Miles" on delivery latency.Key Findings & ImpactThe Culprit: The JFK8 hub adds an average of 3.21 hours of delay per package ($p < 0.001$), regardless of distance.Distance Fallacy: Regression results showed that distance was not a significant predictor of delay ($p = 0.641$), proving the issue is internal to the warehouse, not the road.Financial ROI: By optimizing throughput at a single location (JFK8), the organization can save $2.3M annually.Project Structuredata/: Contains logistics_delivery_data.csv.notebooks/:01_logistics_eda.ipynb: Data cleaning and cost aggregation.02_regression_analysis.ipynb: The statistical model and proof.sql/: logistics_query.sql for data extraction.visuals/: High-res exports of the efficiency matrix and regression summary.
+# [Amazon] Logistics Bottleneck & Cost Optimization

+## 🎯 Business Problem
+Amazon's regional delivery data showed rising "recovery costs" (refunds and customer support) across five major hubs.
+The primary objective was to determine if delays were driven by geographic factors (distance) or systemic operational inefficiencies at specific hub locations.

+## 📊 Key Results
+- **Primary Bottleneck:** Identified **New York (JFK8)** as the critical operational outlier.
+- **Financial Impact:** Isolated a **$192,199 monthly loss** in recovery costs at the JFK8 hub alone.
+- **Statistical Proof:** Multivariate regression confirmed that **Hub Location**, not travel distance, was the significant driver of delays ($p < 0.001$).

+## 🛠️ Methodology
+1. **Feature Engineering:** Simulated 15,000 orders incorporating distance, priority (Standard/Express), and hub-specific latency factors.
+2. **Cost Logic:** Applied weighted financial penalties ($15/hr for standard, $25/hr for priority) to quantify the operational drain.
+3. **Multivariate Regression:** Utilized Ordinary Least Squares (OLS) to isolate the "Hub Effect" from the "Distance Effect."
+4. **Strategic Insight:** Provided data-backed justification to prioritize internal warehouse process optimization over expanding the delivery fleet.

+## 📂 Visuals
+The `/visuals` folder contains:
+- `hub_cost_efficiency_matrix.png`: A dual-plot visualization comparing total recovery costs and delay rates by hub.
+- `regression_summary.txt`: Detailed statistical output providing scientific proof of the findings.